 But what about the vast area of government activity on the state and local levels?
 Are there specific delineations of powers in state constitutions and city charters so that there can be no misunderstanding as to the powers delegated to these levels of government?

-About twenty years ago I undertook the laborious task of reading every bill that was introduced into the legislature of my state.
-Even though most bills die in committee, I wanted to know what legislators in my state were thinking.
-I soon discovered that most legislators must think there are no bounds to their lawmaking.
+For the last several years, I have read nearly every bill introduced in the regular sessions of the Arizona State Legislature.
+Few experiences have given me more insight into the thinking of individual legislators.
+While a very laborious task, (there are about 1200 bills introduced each year) I nevertheless discovered that most legislators must think there are no bounds to their lawmaking.
 I was astonished to see a bill for about any wish any political person ever had.
 Would you like to give a home to all the poor people?
 There was a bill to do it!
 Would you like to provide health care for all the so-called poor people?
-There's a bill!
+There’s a bill!
 Would you like to regulate mothers as to what they can feed their children?
-There's a bill!
-Do you want to save people from their own "stupidity"?
-There's lots of bills to do that!
-You name the idea - any idea, and there probably has been a bill introduced to cover it.
-I was amazed.
-I went again to my state's Constitution to see if there were perhaps some limitations put on lawmakers as there are on the federal level.
-Even though most state constitutions are many times longer than the U.S. Constitution, there are few clearly defined limits as to what legislators should be doing and what should be off limits to them.
-I could not agree more strongly with Jefferson's observation that our legislators are seriously lacking in understanding as to what their role really is.
+There’s a bill!
+Do you want to save people from their own “stupidity”?
+There’s lots of bills to do that!
+You name the idea – any idea, and there probably has been a bill introduced to cover it.
+As I said, I was amazed.
+I went again to the Arizona Constitution to see if there were perhaps some limitations put on lawmakers as there are on the federal level.
+Even though most state constitution are many times longer that the U.S. Constitution, there are few clearly defined limits as to what legislators should be doing and what should be off limits to them.
+I could not agree more strongly with Jefferson’s observation that our legislators are seriously lacking in understanding what their role really is.

 Whether limits of power are spelled out in constitutions or not, honest legislators should be bound by higher principles of conduct toward those whom they serve.
 These higher principles should ring so loudly in the ears of public officials that even in the absence of specific written limits, they should know their bounds.